iamastic/CrowBox2.0/Project Documentation/Write Up/Plan.md

 * Section 3
   * The Research
+    * Using the Agile Method
+    * Mood Boards
     * Understanding the core problem - primary research using the google forum
     * Building User Stories
     * The first User Journey Draft after building the First Crowbox
   * The Crowbox
     * Switching the Arduino out for the NodeMCU ESP8266 and then to NodeMCU ESP32 - redoing the code - fixing bugs - running into various issues
-    * Introducing the Sensors - DHT11 and IR Sensor - Testing other sensors e.g. the capacitive touch sensor
+    * Introducing the Sensors - DHT11 and IR Sensor - Testing other sensors e.g. the capacitive touch sensor.
+This should be inline with the User Stories and they will act as your primary evidence/justification for doing things.
     * Offline Mode
     * Testing the Crowbox
+    * The Second User Journey (replacing Arduino with NodeMCU and all the new sensors)
+    * Bugs and Issues solved (or unsolved)
   * Firebase/Backend
     * Deciding on using firebase for the backend
     * Software as a Service (SaaS) - benefits of this (might have already been touched upon in Background and Context)